MS in Physician Assistant Studies Curriculum

 The first four semesters of ODU's PA Program consist of didactic and laboratory coursework

-with cadaver dissection.
+cadaver dissection.

 - For more information on Program Learning Outcomes and Competencies, please see PA Program Policy and Procedures Student Handbook.